Haroenv/holmes/README.md

 holmes({
   input: '.search input', // queryselector for the input
-  find: '.results article', // queryselector for element to search in });
+  find: '.results article', // queryselector for element to search in
+  placeholder: 'no results' // (optional) text to show when no results });
 ```